zugriffcloud/os/apps/docs/src/content/docs/introduction/sovereignty.md

 title: Sovereignty
 ---

-With zugriff, we embarked on a mission to design and develop a cutting-edge hosting platform that fulfils the specific requirements of European companies, institutions, citizens and everyone who shares our values.
+With zugriff, a WeltByte GmbH product, we embarked on a mission to design and develop a cutting-edge hosting platform that fulfils the specific requirements of European companies, institutions, citizens and everyone who shares our values.

 Building our platform as portable as possible allows us to partner with any company to provide you, our user, with the best cost-benefit without being reliant on any cloud service.
 This also allows you to self-host zugriff on your system even if air-gapped.
-Please get in touch if your company, agency or institution is interested in self-hosting.
+Please get in touch if your organisation is interested in self-hosting.

 ## GDPR compliance